freedomofpress/securedrop/docs/kernel_troubleshooting.rst

 .. code:: sh

-  GRUB_DEFAULT=”1>2”
+  GRUB_DEFAULT="1>2"

-The “1” means the second entry of the main menu (“Advanced options”), the “2” means the third entry of the submenu.
+The "1" means the second entry of the main menu ("Advanced options"), the "2" means the third entry of the submenu.
 Again, update these numbers consistent with your configuration.